borntyping/python-colorlog/README.rst

 Tests
 =====

-Tests similar to those in the above examples can be found in `tests/test_colorlog.py`, which can also be run with any supported version of Python.
+Tests similar to the above examples are found in ``tests/test_colorlog.py``.

+[tox](http://tox.readthedocs.org/) will run the tests under all compatible python versions.

 Licence
 =======